Dilemmas and Dangers in AI

 Talks and Q&As with professionals addressing existential risks from AI

-Mentorship and up to £1,000 in grant funding for selected Fellows to pursue follow-up projects
+Mentorship and referrals to pursue follow-up projects

 Support with UCAS applications and Oxbridge interviews